 Suggested Sides

-To complete the meal, try a garden salad of mixed greens, Campari tomatoes, and cucumbers with extra-virgin olive oil, a splash of lemon, and balsamic vinegar.
+To complete this easy mushroom dinner, try a garden salad of mixed greens, Campari tomatoes, and cucumbers with extra-virgin olive oil, a splash of lemon, and balsamic vinegar.

 Substitutions